bellyfat/inventory-mgt/README.md

 - The default filenames that program accepts are:
-   - "Inventory.csv" for the _supply list_
+   - "SupplyInventory.csv" for the _supply list_
-   - "InvMaster.csv" for the _master list_
+   - "MasterInventory.csv" for the _master list_
 - _You can set your own filenames but you must specify their name and location in command line arguments_
    - _See how to use command line arguments below_